“May it be a light to you in dark places, when all other lights go out.” ― J.R.R. Tolkien

 I’ve found Fluorescent is a good place to start when an area is lit with fluorescent tubes but I seldom use this setting since few places are totally lit by fluorescent lights.

 Most SLRs have a Flash setting but when using either on-camera or studio flash units, I’ve found that this setting may be too warm or too cool, depending on the brand of camera you’re using.
-I seldom use it, preferring to use the AWB setting for most flash shots but don’t take my word for it.
+I seldom use it, preferring AWB for most flash shots but don’t take my word for it.
 Do a few tests.
 Shoot a neutral concrete floor with flash using Flash, Daylight, and Auto settings and you’ll be see your particular camera color bias with the Flash setting.

 Then there’s Custom mode, which some users might think is difficult to use, but it’s not.
 Under tricky lighting conditions all you need to do is use make an exposure of something that’s white.
 The camera will store that image and use it to color correct your subsequent images.
 T here are too many interpretations of white paint out there, so I bring my own.
 The flip side of the Kodak Gray Card is white and makes an ideal companion for the photographer interested in making color correct images, saving lots of time that would be spend later tweaking image files.